Sonic0/cron-converter/README.md

 </p>

 Cron-converter provides a Cron string parser ( from string/lists to string/lists ) and iteration for the datetime object with a cron like format.<br>
-This project is a transposition in Python of JS [cron-converter](https://github.com/roccivic/cron-converter) by [roccivic](https://github.com/roccivic).
+This project would be a transposition in Python of JS [cron-converter](https://github.com/roccivic/cron-converter) by [roccivic](https://github.com/roccivic).

 [![MIT License Badge](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Sonic0/cron-converter/blob/master/LICENCE)
 ![Unit and Integration tests](https://github.com/Sonic0/cron-converter/workflows/Unit%20and%20Integration%20tests/badge.svg)